Create a Resizable Navigation with Stimulus

 </div>

 Above HTML is using Tailwind CSS classes, but that’s not required for this example.
-You can style it however you like.
+You can style it using vanilla JS as well.

 import { Controller } from "@hotwired/stimulus"